dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/printing/overview.md

 ---
+title: "PrintDialog component overview"
-title: "PrintDialog Component Overview" ms.description: "Learn about print related settings in Windows-based applications." ms.date: "04/26/2022"
+description: "Learn about print related settings in with Windows Forms in .NET, like displaying the PrintDialog and working with print jobs." ms.date: "04/26/2022"
 f1_keywords:
   - "PrintDialog"